 No love lost between Ruff, Hitchcock after Game 2

-Ruff suggested after the game that "the more they acted like idiots, the more we wanted to play."
+"Use a different word if you want, but I thought they did," Ruff said.
+"The more they acted like idiots, the more we wanted to play."

-"Well, that's Lindy's opinion," Hitchcock said during the postgame press conference.
-"I've seen his teams do the same thing, so, he ought to not talk about that."
+"That's Lindy's opinion," Hitchcock said.
+"I've seen his teams do the same thing.
+So he ought not to talk about that."

 History mounting against Blueshirts